-- to provide small axioms for commands that affect multiple parts of a tree at once, like appendChild; - to provide a reasoning framework for abstract program modules that manipulate structured data;
+- to provide small axioms for commands that affect multiple parts of a tree at once, like appendChild; - ◊ to provide a reasoning framework for abstract program modules that manipulate structured data;

-- ♦ to show how to implement abstract program modules so that their abstract specifications are satisfied by the implementation; - and to extended context logic so that it can be used to reason about update programs in a concurrent setting.
+- ♦ to show how to implement abstract program modules so that their abstract specifications are satisfied by the implementation; - ◊ to extended context logic so that it can be used to reason about update programs in a concurrent setting.

-The main aim of this PhD has been to develop a reasoning system that can break apart data structures in a more fine-grained fashion than allowed by context logic.
-During my work on reasoning about DOM I found that context logic was not able to express disjointness properties natural to separation logic.
-Many programs, even at high levels of abstraction, work on disparate parts of a data structure, so our reasoning should be able to describe these structures without needing to fill in the connecting context.
-Multi-holed context logic provided a good starting point for this work, but as we shall see this was not enough on its own.
-In this thesis we develop an abstract reasoning system based on segment logic, a logic for reasoning about fine-grained abstract data structures.
+The main aim of this thesis has been to develop a reasoning system that can break apart data structures in a more fine-grained fashion than allowed by context logic.
+Initial work on reasoning about DOM led to the observation that context logic was not able to express disjointness properties natural to separation logic.
+Many programs, even at high levels of abstraction, work on disparate parts of a data structure, so the reasoning should be able to describe these structures without needing to fill in the connecting context.
+Multi-holed context logic provided a good starting point for this work, but this was not enough on its own.
+This thesis develops an abstract reasoning system based on segment logic, a logic for reasoning about fine-grained abstract data structures.

-My work was not limited to just the abstract level.
 An important part of any abstraction technique is to be able to show how one can refine the abstraction.
-In particular, I wanted to be able to prove that a given implementation satisfies our abstract specification.
-To this end, I worked with Dinsdale-Young to develop a theory of abstraction and refinement for local reasoning [26].
-In this thesis I extend this work to incorporate the fine-grained reasoning that I have already mentioned and also to address some of the criticisms of our earlier work.
-In particular, I chose to modify our theory to include a more general treatment of the 'crust' of an implementation.
+In particular, it should be possible to prove that a given implementation satisfies an abstract specification.
+To this end, with Dinsdale-Young, a theory of abstraction and refinement for local reasoning was developed [28].
+This thesis extends the work to incorporate the fine-grained reasoning mentioned above and also addresses some of the criticisms of the earlier work.
+In particular, the theory is modified to include a more general treatment of the 'crust' of an implementation.

 The eventual target of this work is to provide the techniques required to reason about an XML update library, in the style of DOM, in the concurrent setting.
 There are a number of services on the web whose purpose is to allow concurrent editing of tree-like structures: for example, collaborative publishing systems such as LiveJournal, Blogger and Wordpress, and collaborative editing systems such as Wikipedia, TWiki and Google Docs.
-These systems typically use a relational database to manage concurrency at the grain of pages or documents, mapping the data structures of the database into XML which is then shown to the users.
-This approach seems unsatisfactory.
+These systems typically use a relational database [60] to manage concurrency at the grain of pages or documents, mapping the data structures of the database into XML which is then shown to the users.
+This approach seems unsatisfactory due to the rigidity of the structure of relational databases and the coarse grain of concurrency this enforces.
 It should be possible to manipulate the XML structure directly to achieve a finer grain of concurrency.
-Taking the concurrency theory that has been developed for separation logic [52] I have applied similar techniques to our fine-grained reasoning framework.
+Taking the concurrency theory that has been developed for separation logic [59], this thesis applies similar techniques to the fine-grained reasoning framework.